PerfectBee Logo

 Death by Mating

-When a drone mates with a queen and releases his semen, it happens with such a force that his endophallus is ripped from his abdomen.
+When a drone mates with a queen and releases his semen, it happens with such force that his endophallus is ripped from his abdomen.
 When his abdomen rips open he usually dies shortly after.

 The success and death of a drone